r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 3. WP w3all auto embed phpBB into your WordPress template

 == Changelog ==

+= 2.5.6 =
+*Release Date - 15 Feb, 2022*

+* Add: the awesome iframe phpBB template integration that will fit any template.
+You'll find it into plugin admin page
+* See: see the new awesome iframe shortcode home page here: https://www.axew3.com/w3/2022/02/the-awesome-iframe-template-integration-using-shortcode/
+* See: easy example online: https://www.axew3.com/w3/board/
+* Fix: a possible (even very hard) secondary security bug into page forum and /common/phpbb_endpoints_ext_functions.php
+* Remove: finally clean up 'Links for embedded phpBB iframe into WordPress' option, not required anymore by long time, since V5 js code.
+Remove all related code, into all functions, also about a jquery function inclusion
+* Fix: several language hints (lang file updated) and minor clean up all over
+* Enjoy

 = 2.5.5 =
 *Release Date - 9 Feb, 2022*